You can get renters insurance in Texas through any of the following ways:

 Any renters insurance that gives you adequate personal belongings coverage, liability claim coverage, and additional living expenses coverage at the best cost is the best one for you.

 The best renters insurance for travelers is a renters insurance policy that covers their personal belongings while in transit and those at home.
-If you just need to rent an apartment for a short period, the best renters insurance for you is the one that is meant for short-let apartments.
+If you need to rent an apartment for a short period, you can purchase a regular full-term renters policy and then cancel the coverage and get the refund of the unused portion of the premiums whenever you decide to move out.

 To reinstate renters insurance that you stopped paying for, you need to contact your insurer directly or inform your insurance agent of the intention to reinstate the policy.
 Either way, only your insurer reserves the sole right to reinstate it.
 They may reject your application if you do not meet the requirements for policy reinstatement as set by them.
 If your insurer will reinstate your renters insurance policy, they may request you to pay all the outstanding premiums, increase your premium, or do both.